University of Canberra

 Publications can be added to ResearcherID from Web of Knowledge by selecting the “I Wrote These Publications” button.

-Scopus Author Identifier distinguishes between similar names by assigning each author in Scopus a unique number and grouping together all of the documents written by that author.
+Scopus Author Identifier distinguishes between authors with similar names and groups together all of the documents written by that author.

 For more information see Scopus Author Identifier.

-Creating your Google Scholar Citation profile will make sure that Google Scholar will easily and accurately group all the citations of your publications into one pool.
-A profile generally lists your name, chosen keywords of research interest, generated citation metrics, and citations (including links to citing articles).
+Creating your Google Scholar profile will make sure that Google Scholar will accurately group and attribute all of your publications and their citations.

 1. Sign to your Google account, or create one if you don't have one.

-2. After you sign in, the Citations sign up form will ask you to confirm the spelling of your name, to enter your affiliation, etc.
+2. Confirm the spelling of your name, enter your affiliation, etc.

 3. On the next page, you will see a list of articles.
-Add the articles that are yours.
+Confirm the articles that are yours.

-4. Once you're done with adding articles, it will ask you what to do when the article data changes in Google Scholar.
-You can either have the updates applied to your profile automatically or you can choose to review them beforehand.
+4. It will ask you what to do when an article's data changes in Google Scholar.
+You can either have the updates applied to your profile automatically or you can choose to review them.